A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Parameter estimation

-\end{itemize} In the M-step, we need to estimate the shape parameter $\beta$ by numerically solving (\ref{EQ:EEbeta}), but this is only a one-dimensional root search and the uniqueness of this solution is guaranteed.
-Lower and upper bounds for the root are explicitly obtained, so with these bounds we can find the root easily.
-We provide the proof of the uniqueness under quite reasonable conditions and give lower and upper bounds of $\beta$ in the Appendix.
+We should point out that, in the M-step, we need to estimate the shape parameter $\beta$ by solving equation~(\ref{EQ:EEbeta}) numerically.
+Note that upper and lower bounds for the root of equation~(\ref{EQ:EEbeta}) can be explicitly obtained.
+This implies that the solution can be obtained using only a one dimensional root search and the uniqueness of the solution is guaranteed.
+Under mild conditions, we provide a proof of the uniqueness in the appendix section along with the upper and lower bounds for $\beta$.

-\section{{Simulation Study}}
+\section{Simulation study}

+In order to examine the performance of the proposed QEM method, we carry out two different simulations.
+In the first simulation, we assume that the lifetimes are normally distributed.
+The second simulation assumes that the lifetimes have a Rayleigh distribution.
+The number of samples used for the MCEM and QEM algorithms was varied so that $K=10$, $10^2$, $10^3$, and $10^4$.
+The Monte Carlo simulations are based on $5,000$ replications.
+The Monte Carlo simulations are performed using the R language.\cite{R:2018}

-In order to examine the performance of the proposed method, we use the Monte Carlo simulations with 5000 replications.
-We present the performance of this new method with the EM and MCEM estimators by comparing their estimated biases and the mean square errors (MSE).
-The biases are calculated by the sample average (over 5000 replications) of the differences between the method under consideration and the MLE.
-The MSE are also obtained by the sample variance of the differences between the method under consideration and the MLE.
+We illustrate the performance of the proposed method with the EM and MCEM estimators by computing the respective mean biases and mean square errors (MSEs).
+The bias is defined as the sample average of the differences between the estimates under consideration and the MLE.
+The MLE is obtained by solving the log-likelihood estimating equation numerically using the \texttt{nlm()} function in R. The MSE is defined as the sample average of the squares of the differences between the estimates under consideration and the MLE.